menandmice/micetro_docs/guides/reference/authserve_nomcc.rst

 The Men&Mice Generic DNS Server Controller is able to connect to and control an Akamai AuthServe DNS server through the ``nomcc`` Python library.

 .. important::
-  Each AuthServe DNS Server requires an instance of the Generic DNS Server Controller (see :ref:``) installed on the same machine.
+  Each AuthServe DNS Server requires an instance of the Generic DNS Server Controller (see :ref:`generic-dns-controller`) installed on the same machine.

 Installing the nomCC library
 ----------------------------